What’s the first thing that comes to your mind when you hear the word protein?

 23 grams of protein

-Aside from Greek yogurt, this recipe contains other high-protein ingredients like peanut butter and sunflower seeds.
-The seeds and the peanut butter will also provide you with healthy fat.
+Aside from Greek yogurt, this recipe also contains other high-protein ingredients such as peanut butter and sunflower seeds.
+(Psss… these two also provide plenty of healthy fats to the body).

 You will need: